ix-ax/axsharp/docfx/articles/blazor/RENDERABLECONTENT.md

 ### **Styling**

-Ix.Presentation.Blazor contains in-built styles.
+AXSharp.Presentation.Blazor contains in-built styles.
 Styling is provided by [Bootstrap library](https://getbootstrap.com/).
 In-built styles can be customized with Sass technology, which will produce SCSS files.
 SCSS files can be compiled into one CSS file which can be used as application-wide style.

 Currently, the framework contains a default style that can be added as a reference in the Blazor application file *_Host.cshtml* in the following way: